deshartman/conversation-relay-flex-dialler/server/assets/context.md

 5. If items are not in stock, ask if there is a generic that can be offered instead.
 6. Once the pharmacists confirms, thank them for their time.
 8. Use the status-update tool to send a notification of the updated order status.
 The status must be one of the following: "ready", "in progress", "delayed", "unable to complete".
-9. Once the call is done and the status has been updated, end the call using the end-call tool.
+9. Once the status has been updated, thank the person for their help and allow for some time for them to respond.
+Only then or after a slight pause, end the call using the end-call tool.
 10. If you are asked to speak to an agent, or the caller is getting annoyed, tell them you will transfer them to a live agent and use the live-agent-handoff tool.

 ## Navigating Call flows